MATERIAL-NIX/MATERIAL-NIX-Icons-Square/README.md

 To deal with hardcoded application icons Material*Nix uses the [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer) script.
 A list of the applications supported by the script can be found [here](https://github.com/Foggalong/hardcode-fixer/wiki/App-Support).

 ### Credits
+Theme inspired By and aiming to adhere to Google's Material Design product icon [guidlines](https://www.google.com/design/spec/style/icons.html#).

+Icons are designed and developed by Adam Harley

+Official webpage: OnMyToDoList...com

 ### Links
   * [Deviantart](http://le-3.deviantart.com/)